OrsonMM/Blast-score-ratio-for-genomics/README.md

-Multifasta_for_DB = A file multifasta with genes of your interest.
+Multifasta_for_DB = A file multifasta with genes of your interest. check - dir_multifasta

-Example multifasta:

-%>gen1
-%ctagctagcta
-%>gen2
-%ctgctag
-%>gen3
-%ctagctacgta